 Also, some interventions not originally designed for people on the autism spectrum can still be beneficial to them if they have been adapted to their needs.

-For example, the National Institute for Health and Care Excellence recommended that cognitive behavioural therapy should be adapted for individuals with autism.
+For example, the National Institute for Health and Care Excellence recommended that cognitive behavioural therapy should be adapted for individuals on the autism spectrum.
 This might include, for example, using 'a more concrete and structured approach with a greater use of written and visual information (which may include worksheets, thought bubbles, images and "tool boxes")' and 'placing greater emphasis on changing behaviour, rather than [thoughts], and using the behaviour as the starting point for intervention' (5).

 A number of interventions for people on the autism spectrum are based on illogical and unfeasible theories.
 Sometimes these are flawed theories about the nature of autism (see principle 1) and sometimes these are flawed theories about how the intervention itself is supposed to work.